-Data-driven attribution gives credit for conversions based on how people search for your business and decide to become your customers.
+Data-driven attribution gives credit for conversions based on how people engage with your various ads and decide to become your customers.
 It uses data from your account to determine which ads, keywords and campaigns have the greatest impact on your business goals.
-You can use data-driven attribution for website and Google Analytics conversions from Search Network campaigns.
+You can use data-driven attribution for website, store visit and Google Analytics conversions from Search Network campaigns.

 - Learn which keywords, ads, ad groups and campaigns play the biggest role in helping you reach your business goals.

-- Optimise your bidding based on real data for your account.
+- Optimise your bidding based on your specific account's performance data.

 - Choose the right attribution model for your business, without guesswork.